VCG/momo/README.md

-# 🧠 MoMo: Morphology-Aware Analysis of Neurons
+# 🧠 MoMo: Interactive Morphology-Aware Motif Analysis in Connectomes

 **MoMo** is a Python toolkit for transforming raw neuron and synapse data into morphology-aware graphs.
 It supports scalable processing with [Arkouda](https://github.com/Bears-R-Us/arkouda), integrates with [Navis](https://github.com/navis-org/navis) for neuron morphologies, and supports synapse-aware connectomics workflows.